Top Tips: Growing Tomatoes

 Night Protection in an unheated polytunnel or greenhouse

-If you are growing tomatoes in an unheated polytunnel or greenhouse you will need to provide protection at night until the night-time temperature in your greenhouse/polytunnel is no cooler than about 10°C.
+If you are growing tomato plants in an unheated polytunnel or greenhouse you will need to provide protection at night until the night-time temperature in your greenhouse/polytunnel is no cooler than about 10°C.

-- Tomato plants can be placed outside once all risk of frost has past, but they will do better if kept in a greenhouse or indoors overnight until the summer when daytime temperatures are no lower than 17C.
+Tomato plants can be placed outside once all risk of frost has passed, but they will do better if kept in a greenhouse or indoors overnight until the summer when daytime temperatures are no lower than 17C.

-- If you are growing your tomatoes in a standard pot take care not to let the plant dry out too much or to over-water.
+If you are growing tomatoes in pots outside take care not to let the plant dry out too much or to over-water.
 Tomatoes hate irregular watering - overwatering or sporadic watering can cause blossom end rot or cause the fruit to split - little and often is the rule here.
 Try to avoid watering in the evening.
 Tomatoes will use very little water during the night.
-It’s always better to water in the mornings and early afternoon.
+It is always better to water in the mornings and early afternoon.

-- Unless you are growing in one of our planters and using our plant nutrients , feed your tomatoes with a general liquid fertiliser until they are established.
-Following that use a high potash fertiliser to encourage your tomatoes to flower and fruit.
+Unless you are growing in one of our planters and using our water soluble plant nutrients, feed them with a organic tomato fertilizer or liquid fertilizer until they are established.
+Following that use a high potash fertiliser for your tomatoes to encourage them to flower and fruit.

-- Keep your tomato plants weed-free and keep an eye out for the common pests.
+Another tomato plant care tip is to keep them weed-free and keep an eye out for the common pests.

-It is easier to manage cordon varieties if you tie the plant up with string and twist the growing point around the string as the plant grows.
+It is easier to manage vine varieties if you grow the tomatoes up string.
+To perform this string method of growing you tie the plant up with string and twist the growing point around the string to promote plant growth.